 If you can afford it, maximize your contributions each year.
 The more you contribute, the more you save in taxes.
-You can change your annual contribution at any time; you don’t have to wait for the beginning of the plan year to make adjustments.
+You can also change your annual contribution at any time, for any reason.
+You don’t have to wait for the beginning of the plan year to make adjustments.

-Best of all, you own the HSA, and can use it even if you aren’t enrolled in an HDHP or your employment status changes (such as switching employers or losing your job).
-Since unspent funds roll over each year, so you can build up the account and save it for later use – even for some Medicare premiums.
+Best of all, you own the HSA.
+That means you can use it even if you aren’t enrolled in an HDHP or your employment status changes (such as switching employers or losing your job).
+Since unspent funds roll over each year, you can build up the account and save it for later use – even for some Medicare premiums.

 The key to FSA management is two-fold.
-First, FSAs are not portable, like an HSA; this means if you leave your employer for any reason – change jobs, retirement, etc. – you leave the FSA behind.
+First, FSAs are not portable, like an HSA.
+If you leave your employer for any reason – change jobs, retirement, etc. – you cannot take your FSA with you.
 Second, the end of year spending options are:

 Therefore, you have to plan carefully because no matter which option your plan has, you may have to forfeit some unspent dollars.

 Prescription medication can be costly, especially for name brand drugs.
-One way to save is to use generic drugs, which are significantly cheaper and usually just as effective than their brand name counterparts.
-Be sure to ask your doctor if there is a more affordable option than the one prescribed.
+One way to save is to use generic drugs, which are significantly cheaper than and usually just as effective as their brand name counterparts.
+Ask your doctor if there is a more affordable option than the one prescribed.

 Another prescription tip for reducing medical costs is to use mail order pharmacies whenever possible.
 You can order in bulk which can save you some money over using a traditional pharmacy.
 If you have a benefits debit card for your FSA or HSA, you can use it to pay for prescription medications ordered online through a pharmacy.

 Use In-Network Providers